YahiaAshraf74/EasyTripPlanner/README.md

 # EasyTripPlanner
 this is edit from master
+this is the seceond edit